Facebook Pixel Welcome to UCLA AUD! Apply by January 6, 2025 for our MArch, MSAUD, and MA/PhD programs Opens a new window

 We do this in an immersive, provocative context: a vibrant, expansive research university situated in one of the world’s great cities for design, innovation, and experimentation.
 Sited in Perloff Hall on UCLA's immersive Main Campus, the MSAUD program benefits from deep engagement with AUD's BA, MArch, MA, and PhD cohorts, as well as colleagues across the UCLA School of the Arts and Architecture and Beyond.

-The MSAUD program kicks off each year in early August–just before the rest of UCLA returns for the academic year–with the IDEAS Summer Studio, a six-week preparatory course that leads into the Fall Quarter.
+The MSAUD program kicks off each year in early August–just before the rest of UCLA returns for the academic year–with the Summer Studio, a six-week preparatory course that leads into the Fall Quarter; this year's Summer Studio began on Monday, August 5, 2024.
 See below (Further Reading) for more details, as well as a Typical Study Program, for the MSAUD curriculum.

 See below for full details on admissions and applying to the MSAUD program.